joshiprashant09/Lightbulb-Hypothesis-testing/README.md

 1) Install the required packages: Make sure you have Python installed on your machine.
 You can install the required packages using the following command: pip install Flask pandas numpy scipy
-2) Run the Flask Application: To start the application, run the following command: python app.py
+2) Run the Flask Application: To start the application, run the following command: python lightbulb.py
 3) Access the Application: Open your browser and navigate to http://localhost:5001.

 # Project Structure
 .
-├── app.py
+├── lightbulb.py
 ├── templates
 │   ├── index.html
 │   ├── result.html
 ├── static
+│   ├── style.css
 └── README.md